the-krafty-koder/exchangesDirectory/README.md

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

-This is a dirrectory of the major cryptocurrency exchnagesobtain from There coingecko API
+This is a dirrectory of the major cryptocurrency exchnages obtained from There coingecko API